ttran2001/ttran2001/Readme.md

 - 🌱 I’m currently learning HTML, JavaScript, and CSS
 - 🍔 I'm looking help to get a better understanding in Algorithms and Data Structures
 - 📫 You can reach me on my email: tylertran161@gmail.com
-- 👓 Fun Fact: I'm part Vietnamese and Chinese and I can play the Tuba
+- 👓 I'm part Vietnamese and Chinese with a hint of Thai